HTTPArchive/httparchive.org/docs/reports.md

   - **\_featured**

     Required array of report IDs.
 Defines the sequence of reports as they appear on the home page.
 This array should only contain 1-3 reports.

+  - **\_lens**

+    Optional object mapping lens IDs to lens configs.
+Defines the available lenses as they appear on the report pages.

+    - **lens ID**

+      Short identifier string for the lens.
+Used as the URL value of the "lens" querystring parameter on report pages.
+Must be unique and match the lens/* SQL filenames, eg "wordpress".

+    - **lens config**

+      Maps lens configuration property names to values.
+The following properties are available:

+      - **name**

+        Required string.
+Human-readable name of the lens, eg "WordPress".
+Used in the report filtering UI.

   - **\_metrics**